 The settlement process begins when prices are published for the transactions that are to be settled.
-Generally, transactions settle five business days after the prices are published as set forth in the applicable agreements.
+Generally, financial transactions settle five business days after the prices are published as set forth in the applicable agreements.
 Once Settlements receives notification from the Global Rates group that the prices have been entered into ORACLE Pub Posting, they generate the Settlement Schedules from TAGG (ORACLE).
 The Settlement Schedules (also known as the Liquidation Schedules when generated at the end of the month) are created in batches for a specific index.
 Certain transactions, such as FX, power, and liquids, are maintained in other systems (as previously discussed) and are downloaded into Excel files.
 Some manual manipulation is required to change the Excel files into the TAGG Settlement Schedule format.
 Whether from the Settlement Schedule or an Excel file, the transactions are downloaded into the System for Invoicing Financial Transactions (SIFT) to create invoices.
-Global Counterparty interfaces with SIFT to provide counterparty information.[How are physical incorporated into this process????]
+Global Counterparty interfaces with SIFT to provide counterparty information.

 An invoice can be created manually or automatically from a download of the Settlement Schedule or Excel file, or some combination of both.
 For example, an automatically generated invoice from a Settlement Schedule may be edited to contain customized transactions.
 Currently, invoices that contain interest rate transactions are created manually.

+Generally, physical transactions settle twenty-five business days after the production month has ended.
+Invoices are generally sent to the customer on the tenth calendar day of the month following production.
+Invoices are generated using the UNIFY Logistics and Settlements system.
+UNIFY incorporates SITARA trade capture information, UNIFY scheduling and volumetric data, and Global counterparty, Global contracts, and Global rates data .
+The Global data is maintained by the Global Data Management teams.

 Invoice Distribution

-Once created, invoices appear in the SIFT Invoice window.
-All transactions within a commodity and with a common due date from the same counterparty to MEH are netted.
+Once created, invoices appear in the UNIFY/SIFT Invoice window.
+All financial transactions within a commodity and with a common due date from the same counterparty to MEH are netted.
 If the invoice is negative, MEH owes the counterparty, and if it is positive, the counterparty owes MEH.
 The invoices are reviewed to ensure they contain all the appropriate information (e.g., counterparty name, address, contact, banking instructions).
-The invoices are then auto-faxed to the counterparty.
+The invoices are then manually faxed, mailed, or auto-faxed to the counterparty.
 If the counterparty faxes MEH an invoice, the two invoices are compared.
 If the counterparty does not send an invoice or if the invoices do not agree, the counterparty is called for clarification.
-If there is a discrepancy, it is researched and resolved with Trade Capture, Confirmation, or Risk Management, as appropriate, and included on the daily error log.
+If there is a discrepancy, it is researched and resolved with Trade Capture, Confirmation, or Risk Management, as appropriate.
 If MEH is in error, the invoice is modified and re-faxed to the counterparty.
-In addition, TAGG and the individual portfolios are modified by Trade Capture and Risk Management to reflect the adjustments.
+In addition, SITARA/TAGG and the individual portfolios are modified by Trade Capture and Risk Management to reflect the adjustments.
+PEC accounting and Control will receive a copy of all invioces distributed on behalf of MEH.

 Recording to the General Ledger

-Once an invoice is verified with the counterparty, it must be “confirmed” in SIFT.
+Once an invoice is verified with the counterparty, it must be “confirmed” or finalled in UNIFY/SIFT.
 The Account Coordinator reviews the invoice to re-verify that the due date, counterparty name, wire instructions, wire type, and the balance sheet account number are correct.
 Invoices must be confirmed before 1:30 p.m. to be recorded to the general ledger the same day; however, outgoing wire transfers must be processed the day prior to the release of the funds.